tx00-web-en/Learning-Material-And-Tasks/material/UI.md

 - **Integration with Modern Technologies**: It supports frameworks like React, and can generate code compatible with Tailwind CSS.
 - **AI Assistance**: Think of it as an AI-powered pair programmer that can help with generating code, building diagrams, and providing technical guidance.

-> Her are some prompts to help get started with designing layouts using both Vanilla CSS and Tailwind CSS on [v0.dev](https://v0.dev/)
+> Here are some prompts to help get started with designing layouts using both Vanilla CSS and Tailwind CSS on [v0.dev](https://v0.dev/)

 1. Example 1: Vanilla CSS
 ```